mnajia/mnajia.github.io/index.md

 <br /><br /><br /><br /><br /><br /><br />
 <b><em>About the Cover Image</em></b>
 <br />
-<em>Induced pluripotent stem cells were engineered to express a protein fused to GFP and co-stained for DAPI.
+<em>Induced pluripotent stem cells were engineered to express a protein fused to GFP and stained with DAPI.
 The fusion protein primarily localizes to the nucleus of cells.</em>